ljonestz/compoundriskdata/README.md

 All source indicators used in the Compound Risk Monitor are labelled according to the eight separate risk categories.
 Short tags are included at the start of the variable label, with the indicator description immediately thereafter.
 For example, F_ is assigned to all food security indicators, meaning that that the FEWSNET score is classified as: F_Fewsnet_score).

-Labels are classified as follows:
+### Labels are classified as follows:

-C_, Conflict
+C_, Conflict.
-D_, Debt
+D_, Debt.
-FR_, Fragility and Institutions
+FR_, Fragility and Institutions.
-H_, Health / COVID Response Capacity
+H_, Health / COVID Response Capacity.
-F_, Food Security
+F_, Food Security.
-M_, Macro-economic vulnerability
+M_, Macro-economic vulnerability.
-NH_, Natural Hazards
+NH_, Natural Hazards.
-S_, Socioeconomic vulnerability
+S_, Socioeconomic vulnerability.
-RELIABILITY_, Reliability scores
+RELIABILITY_, Reliability scores.
-AV_, Average scores
+AV_, Average scores.
-SQ_, Geometric average scores
+SQ_, Geometric average scores.
-TOTAL_, Total risk scores
+TOTAL_, Total risk scores.
-EMERGING_, Emerging risk scores
+EMERGING_, Emerging risk scores.
-EXISTING_, Existing risk scores
+EXISTING_, Existing risk scores.